Preceptor Responsibilities

 - Review the pertinent learning objectives to your specialty

-- Observe and sign-off on portions of the history & physical exams each day
+- Observe and sign-off on portions of the history & physical exams daily

-- Provide verbal feedback at the end of each week
+- Informal verbal feedback should be provided at the end of each week

 - Ensure adherence to UME work-hour restrictions